How the 1789 Mutiny on the HMS Bounty May Help Explain—and Treat—Migraine Headaches

 On April 28, 1789, Fletcher Christian and 18 other sailors aboard the HMS Bounty wrested control of the ship from their commanding officer, Lieutenant William Bligh.
 The mutineers sent Bligh and the members of the crew loyal to him off in a lifeboat in the South Pacific, then set sail to some nearby islands for new lives in a tropical paradise.
-Over 220 years later, their actions may help researchers unlock the mysteries of the migraine.
+More than 230 years later, their actions may help researchers unlock the mysteries of the migraine.

 The mutineers on Pitcairn managed to avoid detection.
 Some of them married natives or Tahitians who had hopped aboard the boat when it stopped there.
 They started families.
 By 1855, they numbered around 200, and the 88 acres of usable land on the island could no longer sustain the population.
 Queen Victoria provided some relief and granted the mutineers' descendants Norfolk Island, a former penal colony a few thousand miles west.
 The next year, they abandoned Pitcairn and settled their new home.
 Some eventually went back to Pitcairn, and today about 50 people live there.
-All but a handful -- the pastor, the schoolteacher, and few others -- are direct descendants of the mutineers.
-The rest stayed at Norfolk, and today’s inhabitants include approximately 1,000 Bounty descendants, about half the island’s population.
+All but a handful are direct descendants of the mutineers.
+The rest stayed at Norfolk, and today’s inhabitants include approximately 1000 Bounty descendants, about half the island’s population.

 No Day at the Beach